 \section{Introduction}

 Symplectic manifolds have several flavors of size, measured by so-called symplectic capacities of different natures.
-Dynamical capacities, like Hofer-Zehnder's, Eckeland-Hofer's, Viterbo's, or Hutchings' ECH, just to cite a few, detect homologically visible periodic orbits of Hamiltonian systems subject to various constraints and normalizations, and evaluate their symplectic actions \cite{hoze,ekho,viterbo,hutchings1}.
-Others, more geometric, measure the maximal sizes of natural objects that fit in the manifold.
+Dynamical capacities, like Hofer-Zehnder's, Ekeland-Hofer's, Viterbo's, or Hutchings' ECH, just to cite a few, detect periodic orbits of Hamiltonian systems subject to various constraints and normalizations, and evaluate their symplectic actions \cite{hoze,ekho,viterbo,hutchings1}.
+Others measure the maximal size of natural objects that fit into the manifold.
 The objects used to probe the manifold can either be of the same dimension (the embedding capacities, including Gromov's width), or Lagrangian submanifolds (Cieliebak-Mohnke).
-In \cite{biran1}, Biran discovered that removing some Lagrangian CW-complexes from closed K\"ahler manifolds with rational symplectic classes decreases their Gromov's width, up to arbitrarily small values.
+In \cite{biran1}, Biran discovered that removing certain Lagrangian CW-complexes from closed K\"ahler manifolds with rational symplectic classes decreases their Gromov's width, up to arbitrarily small values.
 He called these Lagrangian submanifolds {\it barriers}.
 The K\"ahler assumption was soon removed by works of Donaldson and Giroux \cite{donaldson1,giroux1}.
 With Felix Schlenk, we proposed an extension of Biran's framework to the open case, and studied it in the simplest example of the $4$-dimensional bidisc \cite{opsc}.
 The result was that in this context, the removal of some explicit isotropic CW-complexes decreases {\it all} symplectic capacities.